Header: Jason Lord & Lucas Vanderborght

 Cultural stories and new technology

-It isn’t just about eco-friendly materials; the GFA also celebrates shoes that tell a story.
+It isn’t just about eco-friendly materials; the GFA Awards also celebrate shoes that tell a story.
 Joanah Lee Villanueva won praise for her Kaibahan project, which took traditional Filipino heritage and turned it into a modern footwear look.
 On the more technical side, Tomoki Scharber from the Savannah College of Art and Design developed “FUEL,” a shoe with a self-generating ventilation system.
 This design uses the movement of the wearer to pump air through the shoe, keeping the foot cool during heavy use.

 A jury of industry heavyweights